syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Selections.md

 This example shows how to loop through SelectedRanges collection to retrieve information about the records that are being selected.

 1. Turn on any type of selection.
 Here the record-based selection is active.
-It is enabled by setting ListBoxSelectionMode property to a value other than None.
+It is enabled by setting AllowSelection property to a value other than None.
 You could set the selection colors as well.

 {% tabs %}